 In 2005, I produced a video piece titled Homage a Brakhage and a number of others to comprise the series titled Machinations, which was presented alongside a lineup of other contemporary Puerto Rican artists in the now-defunct TagRom space, led by artist Carlos Reyes.
 The series was shown in its entirety at the opening exhibition of that space in August 2005.

-The engine of these pieces was a series of comments made by Brakhage, discovered between interviews included in the filmmaker’s compilation of works by Criterion.
+The engine of these pieces was a series of comments made by experimental filmmaker Stan Brakhage, discovered between interviews included in the artist’s compilation of works by Criterion.
 In a series of interviews, Brakhage expresses his problem with video technology, emerging at the time that he was producing his first experimental film work.
 His words express mistrust and doubt about the possibilities of the medium.
 These comments greatly frustrated my interest in him, and pushed my relationship with his theories to the limit.

 In my studio on McArthur Street in Old San Juan, my process of exploring the medium of video began.
 I still retained many of Brakhage’s notions, specifically his emphasis on the use of technologies that make the documentation of day-to-day life possible, without worrying about “official” artwork.
 Brakhage produced many of his works using only 8mm and 16mm cameras that he could get commercially.